Types of Sentences

 Clauses

 A clause consists of a group of words that contains a subject and a finite verb.
-To get a clear conception about clauses, let us see some examples:
+To get a clear conception of clauses, let us see some examples:

 - I obey my responsibility.